-- The first measurement of success could be SMEs (which have received support by a BDS provider) successfully attracting capital from investors. - The second measurement of success could be the performance of the SMEs and the returns achieved on the investment capital.
+- The first measurement for success would be the investment of capital into SMEs identified by the BDS Provider; - The second measurement of success would be the performance of the SMEs and the returns achieved on the Impact Investor capital.

-The first metric would create a strong incentive for BDS providers to provide a high quality service and to target their support to businesses that have potential to be attractive to investors.
+The first metric would create a strong incentive for BDS Providers to target their support to businesses that would be attractive to investors.
 The second metric would create an incentive for BDS providers to continue their support to SMEs receiving investment, potentially making smaller investment deals more attractive to investment funds by reducing the costs associated with ongoing support.

-- 1 A range of potential relationships are possible between donor agencies and partner governments where donor agencies and partner governments co-fund the outcomes payments, they will both act as an Outcomes Funder - Development Impact Partnership (DIP), a new corporate entity, contracts with Outcomes Funder(s) - 3 Investors provide upfront financing to DIP - 4 DIP funds and manages service providers to generate outcomes performance manager hired by DIP to work-in-country - 65 BDS providers receive upfront financing that enable them to provide services to SMEs.
-The receipt of ongoing funding from DIP depends on measured performance of BDS providers - 6 Measurement and reporting of contracted outcomes/outputs either by the DIP or by an independent third party as appropriate - DIP reports additional management information and data to outcomes funders as appropriate - 8 Independent verification of contracted outcomes/outputs - Outcome Funder(s) pay according to outcomes/outputs achieved - The exact legal form of this entity will depend on the needs of the specific outcomes funders and investors involved
+- 1 A range of potential relationships are possible between donor agencies and partner governments where donor agencies and partner governments co-fund the outcomes payments, they will both act as an Outcomes Funder - 2 Development Impact Partnership (DIP), a new corporate entity, contracts with Outcomes Funder(s)\ - Investors provide upfront financing to DIP - 4 DIP funds and manages service providers to generate outcomes performance manager hired by DIP to work-in-country - 5 Measurement and reporting of contracted outcomes/outputs either by the DIP or by an independent third party as appropriate - 6 Performance manager reports additional management information and data to outcomes funders as appropriate - 7 Independent verification of contracted outcomes/outputs - 8 Outcome Funder(s) pay according to outcomes/outputs achieved